Andereoo/TkinterWeb/tkinterweb/docs/HTMLFRAME.md

 myhtmlframe.on_url_change(url_changed)
 ```
+It is highly recomended to use this method to change the text in a url-bar, for example, instead of changing the text when a page is loaded at first.
+This method will handle page redirects, and url changes when stopping loading page.

 ---
 *Done loading?*

 The method `on_done_loading` can be used to do something when the document is done loading.

 When using `on_done_loading` to, for example, change the 'stop' button to a 'refresh' button, it is generally a good idea to use `on_downloading_resource` to do the opposite.
+Otherwise, the document may show that is is done loading while it is still loading.

+---
+*Stop loading*

-See the API refrence below for more information.
+The method `stop()` can be used to stop loading a webpage.
+Likewise, the `force` can be used to mimic a page refresh.
+Refer to the API refrence below for more information.

 ---
 *Link clicks*